-Steps to Become a Neonatal Nurse Practitioner
+Steps to Become a Licensed Practical Nurse (LPN)

 Although it’s a place you wouldn’t wish upon anyone’s child–let alone your own–the neonatal intensive care unit (NICU) is an extraordinary place where medical miracles occur every day.
 NICUs perform critical care functions for premature infants as well as those with birth defects, infections, malformations, and other vulnerabilities.